agarkov-v/agarkov-v/README.md

 - 🌱 I’m currently learning everything 🤣
 - 📱 I'm interested in mobile development
 - 🤝 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Learn more skills
-- 😍 Fun fact: I love to riding on my bike, running, listening the music and IT

 ### Connect with me: